rockettheme/docs/Docs/wordpress/themes/alerion/demo_sidebar.md

 Sidebar Section
 -----

-Here's the widget breakdown for the Utility section:
+Here is the widget breakdown for the Utility section:

 * RokSprocket
 * Text